shashikant-ghangare/SMAI-Spring2019-Project/ProjectProposal.md

  - Implementing kernel trick(s) to make SVM work for non-linear cases.

+## Problem Definition

+ - Support vectors in their raw form work only on linearly seprable data.
+But, what if the data isn't linearly seprable.
+To solve this problem, enter **Kernels**(kernel tricks).
+The problem definition is to implemeent SVM and kernel tricks to make SVM work for non-linear cases.

-## Problem Definition/Results of the project
+## Results of the project

  - Implementing binary SVM from scratch.
- - Implementing kernel trick(s) to make SVM work for non-linear cases.
+ - Implementing one or more kernel tricks to make SVM work for non-linear cases.
- - Implenting extnsions to multiclass problems.
+ - Implementing extensions to multiclass problems.

 ## Task allocation to each member